-Layer Configuration: This is an advanced feature to control the default settings (e.g. alpha, color, intensity range) per layer.
-It needs to be configured in a JSON format.
+Layer Configuration: Advanced feature to control the default settings on a per-layer basis.
+It needs to be configured in JSON format.
+E.g., layer visibility & opacity, color, contrast/brightness/intensity range ("histogram sliders"), and many more.

-There are two ways to set default View Configuration Settings:
+For self-hosted WEBKNOSSOS instances, there are two ways to set default View Configuration settings:

 - inside the

-You don't have to set complete View Configurations in neither option, as webKnossos will fill missing attributes with sensible defaults.
+You don't have to set complete View Configurations in either option, as WEBKNOSSOS will fill missing attributes with sensible defaults.

 Read more in the Sharing guide